OTRF/OSSEM/data_dictionaries/windows/sysmon/events/event-6.md

 # Event ID 6: Driver loaded

 ## Description
 The driver loaded events provides information about a driver being loaded on the system.
 The configured hashes are provided as well as signature information.
-The signature is created asynchronously for performance reasons and indicates if the file was removed after loading.<a href="https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon#event-id-6-driver-loaded">https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon#event-id-6-driver-loaded</a>
+The signature is created asynchronously for performance reasons and indicates if the file was removed after loading.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|